rgombash/inviso/README.md

 `java -cp target/inviso-1.0-SNAPSHOT-jar-with-dependencies.jar ProxyService`

 If running locally you should go to http://localhost:4567 for index page

+##### Running in Docker

+Get the repository and change directory
+`git clone git@github.com:rgombash/inviso.git & cd inviso`

+`cp dist.config.properties config.properties`
+Edit config.properties and update authentication and config data according to your setup
+Note: For accessing viewing GC Compute or Kubernetes you will have to get your configs into the container image, ether by adding them to Dockerfile or using 'docker cp' command.
+Refer to the plugins section for details.

+Build the image
+`docker build -t inviso .`

+Run the image
+`docker run -p 4567:4567 inviso`

 ### TODOs
 * Add LDAP auth to HTTP (some basic auth is already there, but it is disabled, had problems with .js loading on Firefox)